kstasko/notes/aws/data-analyst-cert/da-udemy-s3-processing.md

 > basically a higher level alternative to writing MapReduce code not quite SQL

 ### HBASE on EMR
-- non-relational, petabyte-scale datbase
+- non-relational, petabyte-scale database
 - based on Google's BigTable, on top of HDFS
 - in-memory
 - hive integration

 *Sounds a lot like DynamoDB*
-- both are NoSQL datbases inteded for the same sort of things
+- both are NoSQL datbases intended for the same sort of things
 - but if you're all-in with AWS anyhow, DynamoDB has advantages
     - fully managed
-    - more integration with other AWS services
+    - more integrations with other AWS services
-    - glue integration
+    - Glue integration
 - HBase has some advantages though:
     - efficient storage of sparse data
     - appropriate for high frequency counters (consistent reads & writes)